Normal view

 That being said, they were heartier, and I could see them holding up on a charcuterie tray, especially if dipped into an antipasto spread.

-Trader Joe's fried olive bites reminded me of another classic appetizer.
+Trader Joe's fried olive bites looked like a simple variation of jalapeΓ±o poppers.

 The holiday hash was tasty, thanks to the sage's assertive flavor and the squash's sweetness.